aws/s2n-tls/docs/usage-guide/topics/ch02-initialization.md

 ## Teardown
 ### Thread-local Memory
-s2n-tls has thread-local memory that it attempts to clean up automatically at thread-exit.
-This is done using pthread destructors and may not work if you are using a threads library other than pthreads.
-You can call `s2n_cleanup()` from every thread or process created after `s2n_init()` if you notice thread-local memory leaks.
+We recommend calling `s2n_cleanup()` from every thread or process created after `s2n_init()` to ensure there are no memory leaks. s2n-tls has thread-local memory that it attempts to clean up automatically at thread-exit.
+However, this is done using pthread destructors and may not work if you are using a threads library other than pthreads.

 ### Library Cleanup
 A full cleanup and de-initialization of the library can be done by calling `s2n_cleanup_final()`.